 Q: What are some real-world experiences your students have?

-is best learned in the field.
+A: Marine science is best learned in the field.
 I take students to nearby Chickasaw Creek, to the National Estuarine Research Reserves (NERRs), snorkeling and on a research cruise aboard the RV Discovery at the Dauphin Island Sea Lab.
 My goal is for students to get wet and learn through experience about how data is collected and why understanding marine processes is important.

 Q: What role does faith play in your teaching?